docelic/gum/README.md

 gum -h
 ```

-Gum by default uses a config file found in `$HOME/.config/gum/gumrc` and watches all Git repositories in `$HOME/gum/`.
+Gum by default uses a config file found in `$HOME/.config/gum/gumrc` and watches the "master" branch of all Git repositories found in `$HOME/gum/`.

-To start monitoring repositories, simply clone some inside `$HOME/gum/` and check out the branch you want to monitor.
+So, to start monitoring repositories, simply clone them inside `$HOME/gum/`.
 For example:

 ```
 cd ~/gum
 git clone https://github.com/crystallabs/gum
-git checkout master
 ```

 Then, simply run `gum` to see a report on the changes since the last run.
+To update the changes locally so that they would not appear again on the next invocation of `gum`, run `gum -l`.

-Since there will be no changes on the first run, you could then do a test commit yourself and run Gum again:
+Since there will be no changes to any repositories when you first install and try Gum, you could then do a test commit yourself and run Gum again.
+Here's an example for doing it on our existing clone of Gum's repository itself that was demonstrated in the previous example.

 ```
 cd ~/gum/gum